shakes76/PatternFlow/recognition/s4529767-stylegan/README.md

 Karras et al. [30].
 Our generator has a total of 26.2M trainable parameters, compared to 23.1M in the traditional generator."

-As an example, we will train a StyleGAN model to generate MRI image slices of the human brain.
+To demonstrate the generation power of StyleGANs, we will train a model to generate MRI image slices of the human brain.

 ## Training